Never mind that it’s not visible to the outside observer: underwear is one article of clothing where personal preference is key.

 Just like the name implies, boxer briefs combine the aspects of briefs and boxers.
 Like boxers, boxer briefs have a longer leg that ends at the upper thigh.
 And like briefs, boxer briefs offer a fit that’s much closer to the body.

 Boxer briefs are a great choice for the guy that feels like they have grown beyond briefs, but find the tendency for boxers to bunch up to be uncomfortable.
-If you’re looking for a pair of underwear in a classic fit that has a greater amount of coverage, boxer briefs may be just the solution you’re looking for.
+If you’re looking for underwear that comes in a classic fit that has a greater amount of coverage, boxer briefs may be the best underwear for you.

 Obviously, long underwear is a seasonal affair.
 We’re not encouraging anyone to wear it through all four seasons.
 But if you live in a climate that includes harsh winters, you’ll be glad to have a pair in your rotation.